 FWBL in Public Sector

 FWBL was formed with shareholdings from all the large public sector banks.
 Over time, these banks were privatized; however, their shares in FWBL were not transferred to the public sector.
 In 2009, the Government of Pakistan decided to keep First Women Bank Ltd. (FWBL) in the public sector by purchasing the shares of private shareholder banks i.e. MCB, HBL, ABL and UBL through State Bank of Pakistan.
-In light of this decision the majority of shares (96%) are owned by the Ministry of Finance, Government of Pakistan and National Bank of Pakistan.
+Now the majority of shares are owned by the Ministry of Finance, Government of Pakistan.

-The Government of Pakistan vides its letter No. F. 4(1) –DS (BR-II)/ 2000-556 dated November 4, 2011 has exempted FWBL from the application of the Office Memorandum No. F.4.
-(1)/2000-BR-II, dated 12 November 2002.
-Under the said office Memo, Government laid down certain requirements to be complied with by public sector enterprises and local/autonomous bodies while depositing their working balances for their operations with any public or private bank.
+The Government of Pakistan vides its letter No. F. 4(1) –DS (BR-II)/ 2000-556 dated November 4, 2011, has exempted FWBL from the application of the Office Memorandum No. F.4.
+(1)/2000-BR-II, dated 12 November, 2002.
+Under the said Office Memo, the Government laid down certain requirements to be complied with by public sector enterprises and local/autonomous bodies while depositing their working balances for their operations with any public or private bank.

 Corporate Social Responsibility

 FWBL has always looked out for the best interest of the women of Pakistan.
-From economic empowerment to financial assistance, FWBL has always put women at the forefronts of their efforts.
-Taking another step towards the well being of the women of Pakistan, FWBL has joined hands with Pink Ribbon Pakistan to promote the noble objective of Pink Ribbon Pakistan in providing cancer awareness among women.
+From economic empowerment to financial assistance, FWBL has always put women at the forefront of their efforts.
+Taking another step towards the wellbeing of the women of Pakistan, FWBL has joined hands with Pink Ribbon Pakistan to promote the noble objective of Pink Ribbon Pakistan in providing cancer awareness among women.

 Today, FWBL’s mission for empowering women remains unmatched.